mapeveri/typescript-ddd-cqrs/README.md

 ### Oauth2

-To get a token for testing you should go to https://developers.google.com/oauthplayground and configure it as "Use your own OAuth credentials" after that you should use Google OAuth2 API v2.
+To obtain a test token, go to Google OAuth Playground (https://developers.google.com/oauthplayground) and select 'Use your own OAuth credentials'.
+Then, use the Google OAuth2 API v2.

 ### Consume async domain events